mihaiionescu/osx-yosemite-setup-guide/sublime_text/README.md

 One of the great advantages of Sublime Text is the ability to customise it easily.
 The following [gist](https://gist.github.com/mihaiionescu/7ec7c57950f9e0a2c9dc) contains the User Settings I currently use.

+#### Colour Scheme

+After trying a large number of colour schemes, my weapon of choice is Base 16]().
+It provides a coherent colour scheme throughout the Terminal and text editors in your operating system.
+In order to add the Base 16 colour schemes to Sublime Text:
+* Open a Terminal window
+* **cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages**
+* **git clone git://github.com/chriskempson/base16-textmate.git Base16**
+* after the download is complete, you can choose a different colour theme from **Sublime Text > Preferences > Color Schemes > Base16**

 ## Package Control

 #### Install Package Control